39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

-If you’ve ever stood in front of a cottage garden overflowing with roses, foxgloves, and sweet peas and thought I want that… this post is for you.
+If you’ve ever stood in front of a cottage garden overflowing with roses, foxgloves, and sweet peas and thought I want a garden like that… this post is for you.

-Choosing the right cottage garden plants is where it all begins.
+Choosing the right cottage garden plant is where it all begins.
 Not just beautiful plants, but the right ones for your space, your climate, and the kind of garden you actually want to spend time in.
-The kind where something is always blooming, pollinators are always busy, and the whole thing feels a little like it grew that way on its own.
+The kind where something is always blooming, pollinators are always busy, and the whole thing feels like it grew that way on its own.

-I’ve been growing most of my plants on this list for years at our 1920 beach cottage on Puget Sound.
-We have a mild Pacific Northwest climate that’s genuinely kind to cottage garden flowers, and I’ve learned which ones thrive here, which ones need a little extra attention, and which ones are perfect to start from seed in the greenhouse each spring.
+I’ve been growing most of the plants on this list for years at our 1920 beach cottage on Puget Sound.
+Our mild Pacific Northwest climate is genuinely kind to cottage garden flowers, and I learned which ones thrive here, which ones need a little extra attention, and which ones are happiest when started from seed in the greenhouse each spring.

-A few of them, including zinnias, cosmos, sweet peas, and sunflowers, have their own dedicated posts, so I’ll link those where it makes sense.
+A few of them… zinnias, cosmos, sweet peas, and sunflowers, have their own dedicated posts, so I’ll link to those where it makes sense.

-Here are 34 of my favorite cottage garden plants, from the classics you’d expect to a few that quietly earn their place every single year.
+Here are 39 of my favorites, from the classics you’d expect to a few that come back every year and just keep getting better.

 1. Roses